alx-sch/inception/README.md

 Overview of multiple Docker components<sup><a href="#footnote5">[5]</a></sup>:

 - **Docker Engine:** The core of Docker.
-It's a client-server application with three main components: a long-running background service called the **Docker daemon**, a **REST API** that specifies interfaces for programs to talk to the daemon, and the Docker client.
+It's a client-server application with three main components: a long-running background service called the **Docker daemon**, a **REST API** that specifies interfaces for programs to talk to the daemon, and the **Docker client**.

 - **Docker Client:** The primary way users interact with Docker.
 It's the command-line interface (CLI) tool (e.g., `docker run`, `docker build`) that sends commands to the Docker daemon.